-- 1. Contracting authorities intending to award a public contract for the services referred to in Article 74 shall make known their intention by any of the following means: - (a) by means of a contract notice, which shall contain the information referred to in Annexe VI Part H, in accordance with the standard forms referred to in Article 49; - (b) by means of a prior information notice, which shall be published continuously and contain the information set out in Annex VI part I. The prior information notice shall refer specifically to the services that will be the subject of the contracts to be awarded.
+- 1. Contracting authorities intending to award a public contract for the services referred to in Article 74 shall make known their intention by any of the following means: - (a) by means of a contract notice, which shall contain the information referred to in Annexe VI Part H, in accordance with the standard forms referred to in Article 49; - (b) by means of a prior information notice, which shall be published continuously and contain the information set out in Annex VI part I. The prior information notice shall refer specifically to the types of services that will be the subject of the contracts to be awarded.
 It shall indicate that the contracts will be awarded without further publication and invite interested economic operators to express their interest in writing. - 2.
-Contracting authorities that have awarded a public contract for the services referred to in Article 74 shall make known the results of the procurement procedure by means of a contract award notice, which shall contain the information referred to in Annexes VI Part J, in accordance with the standard forms referred to in Article 49. - 3.
+Contracting authorities that have awarded a public contract for the services referred to in Article 74 shall make known the results of the procurement procedure by means of a contract award notice, which shall contain the information referred to in Annexes VI Part J, in accordance with the standard forms referred to in Article 49.
+They may, however, group such notices on a quarterly basis.
+In that case, they shall send the grouped notices within 48 days of the end of each quarter. - 3.
 The Commission shall establish the standard forms referred to in paragraphs 1 and 2 by means of implementing acts.
-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 91.

-4. The notices referred to in this Article shall be published in accordance with Article 49.
+Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 91. - 4.
+The notices referred to in this Article shall be published in accordance with Article 49.